hantsy/jakartaee9-starter-boilerplate/docs/arq-glassfish.md

 [Arquillian](http://www.arquillian.org)  added a new module [Arquillian Container Glassfish6](https://github.com/arquillian/arquillian-container-glassfish6) to align with the changes of Jakarta EE 9 and the features introduced in the Arquillian Core 1.7.0.
 [Arquillian Container Glassfish6](https://github.com/arquillian/arquillian-container-glassfish6) is designated to run tests on Glassfish v6, which is a full-featured Jakarta EE 9 compatible application server, so you can test all Jakarta EE 9 components using this new Arquillian Glassfish container.

-In this post, we will try to run the our tests on the Glassfish container, both managed and remote.
+In this post, we will try to run the our tests on the Glassfish container using both managed and remote adapters.

-* When using the managed mode, Arquillian has ability to manage lifecycle of Glassfish server, such as start and stop the container during the testing execution.
+* When using the managed adapter, Arquillian has ability to manage lifecycle of Glassfish server,eg.  start and stop the container during the testing execution.
-* When using the remote mode, Arquillian will try to run tests against a remote container, and gather the testing report through a proxy and send back to clients(IDE, Maven command console, etc.).
+* When using the remote adapter, Arquillian will try to run tests against a remote container, and gather the testing report through a proxy and send back to clients(IDE, Maven command console, etc.).

-> Note: The original [Aruqillian embedded container](https://github.com/arquillian/arquillian-container-glassfish/tree/master/glassfish-embedded-3.1) is not ported to the latest Glassfish v6 now.
+> Note: The original [Aruqillian Glassfish embedded container](https://github.com/arquillian/arquillian-container-glassfish/tree/master/glassfish-embedded-3.1) is not ported to the latest Glassfish v6 now.

 ## Prerequisites